kira10krishna/OC-Live-Data/README.md

 Upcoming Updates:
 - Adding hoidays list and excute program only on non-holidays
 - Add progress bar widget
+- Make python application instead of jupyter notebook file
+- Display live charts through JS

 Just run the program and enjoy.

+Feel free to comment on the code